Tina Daheley: Career

+Daheley began working behind the scenes in television production and worked on Space Cadets in an early production role.

 Daheley joined the BBC in 2007.
 She has presented television coverage of women's football and co-presented the BBC Three political discussion show Free Speech, alongside Rick Edwards.

 Daheley has also presented the 60 Seconds news on BBC Three, E24 on the News Channel and Revealed (BBC Two's Switch Zone).
 She is the former host of the 1Xtra news show, the flagship news programme for BBC Radio 1Xtra.
 She was the sports newsreader on BBC Radio 1's The Chris Moyles Show from February 2010 until the show ended in September 2012.
 She went on to host the news, sport, and weather bulletins for Radio 1 Breakfast with Nick Grimshaw from 24 September 2012, until she left Radio 1 on 10 August 2018.